honggzb/Study2016/AngularStudy/angular 2- 10.routing.md

 <h2 id="Route-Configuration">10.2 Route Configuration -Angular 2/4</h2>

+- routing is often handled by a JavaScript router in single-page applications (SPAs), a JavaScript router does two things:
+  - update the web application state when the browser URL changes
+  - update the browser URL when the web application state changes
 - routes is navigation between views
 - routes are triggered by UI interaction or browser address bar changes
+- Angular routing packaged as `@angular/router`, Angular Router takes care of the duties of a JavaScript router:
+  - it activates all required Angular components to compose a page when a user navigates to a certain URL
+  - it lets users navigate from one page to another without page reload
+  - it updates the browser’s history so the user can use the back and forward buttons when navigating back and forth between pages.
+- In addition, Angular Router allows us to:
+  - redirect a URL to another URL
+  - resolve data before a page is displayed
+  - run scripts when a page is activated or deactivated
+  - lazy load parts of our application.
   - securites can be implemented via routes
-- the router is an optional Service, is not part of @angular/core
   - router consist of
     - Services:  RouterModule are in @angular/router
     - Directive: RouterOutlet, RouterLink, RouterLinkActive
-  - Configuration: Routes

 ```javascript
 //1) import